Does the rise of virtual fitness represent a serious threat to live classes?

-Better virtual experiences will force live class instructors to up their game to stay ahead.
-For clubs, they can maximise studio downtime and enhance the member experience by offering classes whenever they want them, which is great for members, but also a great selling point for clubs.
-It’s good for everyone really, operators, instructors and members.
+Better virtual experiences will force live class Instructors to up their game to stay ahead.
+For clubs, they can maximize studio downtime and enhance the member experience by offering classes whenever they want them, which is great for members, but also a great selling point for clubs.
+It’s good for everyone really, operators, Instructors and members.
 People have this perception that it’s either live or virtual, but in reality, the most successful clubs will deploy a combination of the two.
 How virtual and live work together will be particularly interesting.
-For example, an instructor can put on a virtual class on the screen and that then frees them up to dedicate more time to coaching the class on their form and technique.
+For example, an Instructor could put on a virtual class on the screen and that then frees them up to dedicate more time to coaching the class on their form and technique.

 How is this impacting the way Les Mills creates virtual fitness classes?

-We’re lucky that we’ve been filming our classes for decades to educate instructors on how to deliver a great class, so filming these experiences for consumers wasn’t too much of a leap into the unknown.
-That said, we’re constantly evolving LES MILLS Virtual and working to refine the process, so we’re learning more by pushing the boundaries, filming in different locations, with more cameras (we film with 5-6 cameras; sometimes as many as ten) and improving production values to heighten the experience.
-Because our classes are filmed with a live audience, you have a substantial amount of atmosphere and live noise which helps to create that sense of being part of a class, rather than just looking at an instructor on a screen.
+We’re lucky that we’ve been filming our classes for decades to educate Instructors on how to deliver a great class, so filming these experiences for consumers wasn’t too much of a leap into the unknown.
+That said, we’re constantly evolving LES MILLS™ Virtual and working to refine the process, so we’re learning more by pushing the boundaries, filming in different locations, with more cameras and improving production values to heighten the experience.
+Because our classes are filmed with a live audience, you have a substantial amount of atmosphere and live noise which helps to create that sense of being part of a class, rather than just looking at an Instructor on a screen.

 Atmosphere aside, how can you ensure virtual classes are as effective and safe as live classes?